firefox-devtools/debugger/README.md

 * `npm run mocha-server` - Run tests in the browser

 ##### Integration tests
-* `cypress run` - Run tests headlessly
+* `npm run cypress` - Run tests headlessly
+* `npm run cypress-intermittents` - Runs tests 100 times and writes the output to cypress-run.log
 * `cypress open` - Run tests in the browser

 **Notes:**
 + Firefox needs to be open and listening on port 6080 before the tests are run.
-You can start Firefox on the right port with this command `npm run start-firefox`.
+You can start Firefox on the right port with this command `npm run firefox`.
 + Cypress needs to be installed before tests can be run.
 When you run cypress the first time, you will be prompted to install it. `cypress install`.

 ##### Linting